School strike to hit special needs children worst, says mother of child with multiple needs

 She added: "I know teachers don't want to strike and I believe they deserve to be paid appropriately.
 I just wish there was another way they could go about it to come to some agreement."

+The NASUWT, is calling for 12% pay award for 2023/24, arguing that the last 13 years have seen teacher pay fall by 38% in real terms.

-Dorothy Murray of SEN Reform NI says the impact on special needs families in general will be huge.
+Dorothy Murray of SEN Reform NI says the impact of the strike on special needs families in general will be huge.

 Established in June 2023, her organisation is a parent and carer-led advocacy group for children with Special Educational Needs (SEN).